Two of the league's most penalized teams are set to square off at Xcel Energy Center on Saturday, as the Minnesota Wild ...

 Where did the Anaheim Ducks finish the season?

-The Anaheim Ducks finished the 2019-20 NHL season in 6th place in the Pacific Division and 13th place in the Western Conference.
+The Anaheim Ducks finished the 2021-22 NHL season in 7th place in the Pacific Division.

 How many games did the Anaheim Ducks win?